joechung2008/diagnostics-getwidget/README.md

 ## Architecture

-This project demonstrates two modern Flutter state management approaches:

-### Riverpod Implementation

-The primary implementation uses **Riverpod** for reactive state management with dependency injection.
+The project uses **Riverpod** (Notifier / NotifierProvider) for reactive state management with dependency injection.

-**Key Features:**

-- Declarative state management with providers
-- Automatic dependency injection
-- Excellent testability and reusability
-- Less boilerplate than traditional approaches

 **Files:**